 Traceback (most recent call last): File "udf/fn.py", line 2, in <module> from deepdive import * ImportError: No module named deepdive

 deepdive env, they can be executed as if they were executed in the middle of DeepDive's data flow.

 deepdive env python udf/fn.py

-This will take TSV rows from standard input and print TSV rows to standard output as well as debug logs to standard error.
+This will take TSJ rows from standard input and print TSJ rows to standard output as well as debug logs to standard error.
 It can therefore be debugged just like a normal Python program.